ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/topic.md

   Starting offset for reading in Java can be set only for AsyncReader.
   In `StartPartitionSessionEvent` callback `StartPartitionSessionSettings` with desired ReadOffset can be passed to `confirm` method.
-  Offset that should be considered as committed could also be set with `setCommittedOffset`.
+  Offset that should be considered as committed can be set with `setCommittedOffset`.

   ```java
   @Override